 A goal of a 20 percent reduction in total daily vehicle trips and a 25 percent reduction in peak hour vehicle trips was identified for 479 North Pastoria Avenue.
 An Annual Commute Survey and Driveway Counts will be conducted to monitor and report the effectiveness of the TDM plan.
-If the report finds identified and additional measures and penalties may be assessed.
+If the report finds that the TDM plan is not meeting the target goal trip reduction, areas that need improvement will be identified and additional measures and penalties may be assessed.